adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 Atom's species
 ==============

-Names of atoms are not restricted in any way and user is free to name atoms as they please (however, it is a common practice to include atom's species in the name).
+Names of atoms are not restricted in any way and the user is free to name atoms as they please (however, it is a common practice to include atoms' species in the name).

-On contrary, the "species" are one of the 118 pre-defined strings (see :ref:`api_constants_ATOM_SPECIES`).
+In contrast, the "species" are one of the 118 pre-defined strings (see :ref:`api_constants_ATOM_SPECIES`).

-Wulfric implements two functions to automatically guess the atom's species from its name
+Wulfric implements two functions to automatically guess the atoms' species from its name

 .. doctest::

     >>> wulfric.crystal.get_atom_species("Cr1")
     'Cr'

-If it is unable to the atom species from its name, then it issues a ``RuntimeWarning`` and returns ``"X"`` as a species.
+If it is unable to deduce the atom species from its name, then it issues a ``RuntimeWarning`` and returns ``"X"`` as a species.

 .. doctest::